Thomas J Hanson Jr.

 - Born August 28, 1986 in Tulsa, OK USA

 Hanson was chosen in the 22nd round of the 2005 amateur draft by the Atlanta Braves as a draft-and-follow pick.
-He was signed by scout Tom Battista and made a fine pro debut with the 2006 Danville Braves, going 4-1 with a 2.09 ERA, 56 strikeouts and 9 walks in 51 2/3 IP while holding opponents to a .218 average.
+He was signed by scout Tom Battista and made a fine pro debut with the 2006 Danville Braves, going 4-1 with a 2.09 ERA, 56 strikeouts and 9 walks in 51 2/3 innings while holding opponents to a .218 average.
 Had he qualified, he would have ranked second in the Appalachian League in ERA behind Jamie Richmond.
 Hanson and Richmond helped Danville win the Appy title that year.
-Baseball America ranked Hanson as the league's #4 prospect, one slot ahead of Richmond; no pitcher was rated higher.
+Baseball America ranked Hanson the league's 4th best prospect, one slot ahead of Richmond; no pitcher was rated higher.

 Tommy kicked off 2009 with the Gwinnett Braves, going 3-3 with a 1.49 ERA, 90 strikeouts in 66 1/3 innings and only 40 hits allowed.
 He was leading the International League in ERA (.25 over Clay Buchholz) and strikeouts (24 more than Carlos Torres).
-That prompted Atlanta to call him up, releasing 300-game winner Tom Glavine to make room for him on the parent club's roster.
+That prompted Atlanta to call him up, releasing 300-game winner and future Hall-of-Famer Tom Glavine to make room for him on the parent club's roster.

-Hanson spent the entire 2010 season in the majors, making 34 starts for the Braves and going 10-11 in spite of a very solid 3.33 ERA.
+Hanson spent the entire 2010 season in the majors, making 34 starts for the Braves and going 10-11 with a very solid 3.33 ERA.
 He pitched over 200 innings and struck out 173 batters, making him one of the pillars of a pitching staff that took the team to a National League wild card berth.
 He started Game 2 of the NLDS against the San Francisco Giants but he was hit hard, giving up 4 runs in 4 innings; he escaped with a no-decision as his bullpen was outstanding until losing the game in the 11th inning.
 In 2011, he was limited to 22 starts by shoulder problems, but again pitched well when healthy, going 11-7, 3.60.
 His last appearance was on August 6th, when he was shelled for 7 runs in 3 1/3 innings in a start against the New York Mets, then went on the disabled list for the rest of the season.
-At that point, the Braves seemed assured to return to the postseason; however his absence from the starting rotation down the stretch was one of the factors contributing to the team's September collapse that saw the Braves lose out on a postseason berth to the St. Louis Cardinals on the last day of the season.
+At that point, the Braves seemed assured to return to the postseason; however his absence from the starting rotation down the stretch was one of the factors contributing to the team's September collapse that saw the Braves lose a postseason berth to the St. Louis Cardinals on the last day of the season.

-Hanson has a relatively awkward delivery when pitching, making a visible pause before releasing the ball.
-This has led to vulnerability against the stolen base, allowing 81 over his first three seasons, the highest total in the majors over that span.
+Hanson had a relatively awkward delivery when pitching, making a visible pause before releasing the ball.
+This led to vulnerability against the stolen base, allowing 81 over his first three seasons, the highest total in the majors over that span.
 The Braves were also concerned that the hitch was contributing to the shoulder problems he experienced in 2011.
 Coach Roger McDowell worked with him after the season to make some changes in order to improve his mechanics.
 He pitched to mixed reviews in 2012, on the one hand setting a personal best with 13 wins (against 10 losses), but also posting his worst ERA at 4.48 and walking 71 batters in 174 2/3 innings, although he did strike out 161 batters.
-The Braves were also concerned about a significant drop in his average velocity, that made him into more of a finesse pitcher than the power pitcher they had envisaged when they had first brought him up.
+The Braves were concerned about a significant drop in his average velocity that made him into more of a finesse pitcher than the power pitcher they had envisioned when they first brought him up.
 On November 30th, they traded him to the Los Angeles Angels of Anaheim for reliever Jordan Walden.

 - 2009 Topps All-Star Rookie Team